Khao Phing Kan: Etymology

 Khao Phing Kan means "hills leaning against each other" in Thai, reflecting the connected nature of the islands.
 Khao Ta Pu can be literally translated as "crab's eye" island, and Ko Tapu can be translated as "nail" or "spike" island, reflecting its shape.
 With koh (เกาะ) meaning "island" and khao (เขา) meaning "hill", the terms ko, khao, and Ko Khao are frequently interchanged in the naming of the islands.
 After appearing in the 1974 James Bond movie The Man with the Golden Gun, Khao Phing Kan and sometimes Ko Ta Pu became widely referred to as James Bond Island, especially in tourist guides, and their original names are rarely used by locals.

 History

-Before 1974, the island was a rarely visited indigenous area.
-However, it was chosen as one of the locations for the 1974 James Bond film The Man with the Golden Gun as the hideout for Bond's antagonist, Francisco Scaramanga.
-After the movie release it turned into a popular tourist destination.
-Popularity and increased tourism left Khao Phing Kan with substantial litter.
+Before 1974, the island, now known as Khao Phing Kan, was relatively undisturbed and predominantly inhabited by indigenous communities.
+Its international recognition escalated following its selection as a filming location for the 1974 James Bond film, The Man with the Golden Gun.
+The island served as the backdrop for the hideout of the film's antagonist, Francisco Scaramanga.
+After the film's release, Khao Phing Kan experienced a significant surge in tourism, transforming it into a renowned tourist destination.

-In 1981, the island became the most famous part of the newly established Ao Phang Nga Marine National Park.
-Since 1998, it is forbidden for tourist boats to approach Ko Ta Pu.
-This measure aims to stop erosion of the limestone rocks on and near the islet that might eventually result in the island's collapse.
+The increased popularity of Khao Phing Kan, however, brought challenges, including a notable increase in litter and environmental impact.
+In response to these concerns, and to preserve the natural environment, the island was incorporated into the Ao Phang Nga Marine National Park, established in 1981.
+Since 1998, in an effort to protect the fragile limestone formations of the nearby islet Ko Ta Pu, regulations prohibit tourist boats from approaching too closely.
+This measure is intended to prevent erosion that could jeopardize the structural integrity of the limestone formations and ultimately lead to the potential collapse of the island.